ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/workflow-rose-cylc.md

 module load cylc7
 ```

 Next, retrieve the model configuration you want to run from a remote host.
 Depending on the specific model configuration, the host is _Github_ or _MOSRS_.
 The [Run a Model](https://docs.access-hive.org.au/models/run-a-model/) documentation for the specific model will specify which source to use for that configuration.
-Regardless of where the configuration comes from, it is recommended to store them in `~/roses/` (this happens automatically for _Rose_ suites).
+Regardless of where the configuration comes from, it is recommended to store them in `~/roses/` (this happens automatically for suites pulled from MOSRS).

-### Github
+### Github Suites

 If the model configuration is hosted on Github, the Run a Model documentation will specify `repository` and `branch`, which describes where the default configuration is on Github.
 Move to the `~/roses` directory and pull the configuration from Github with: